AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

    >[!IMPORTANT]
    >
    >If you revoke consent to [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].
+On your Payment Services Home, an alert about the revoked consent appears.

 ## Request payments entitlement from Adobe